1 euro coin: Potential designs

 Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin (Austria only).
-On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.
+On the other hand, Slovenia and Greece have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro, some of them have already agreed upon their coin designs; however, it is not known exactly when they will adopt the currency, and hence these are not yet minted.
 See enlargement of the Eurozone for expected entry dates of these countries.

 Minting

 One-euro coins have been minted every year since 1999 in Belgium, Finland, France, the Netherlands and Spain.
 In Austria, Germany, Greece, Ireland, Italy, Luxembourg, Portugal, San Marino and the Vatican City no €1 coins were minted dated 1999, 2000 and 2001.
 In Monaco, no €1 coins were minted in 1999, 2000, 2005, 2008 and 2010.
 Malta did not issue €1 coins in 2009.
 Slovenia and Slovakia have produced coins every year since their respective entries to the eurozone.

 Proof €1 coins are minted by the majority, but not all, of the eurozone states.

 One of the most valuable planned issues of a €1 coin was by Vatican City in 2002, which may sell for several hundred euro.
 However, the French mint marks were mistakenly not placed on some 2007 Monaco coins which are hence worth more than €200 to collectors.